kiterunner20/kimji/README.md

-# TransformWeek
+# Kimji TransformWeek

-A habit-tracking and mindfulness app focused on executing a structured 7-day self-improvement plan, with nudges, progress analytics, and extensibility.
+A Kimji-powered habit-tracking and mindfulness app focused on executing a structured 21-day self-improvement plan, with nudges, progress analytics, and extensibility.

 ## Features

 ### Daily Task Management
-- Structured 7-day program with daily tasks
+- Structured 21-day program with daily tasks
 - Interactive task checklist system
 - Expandable task cards with details and tracking
 - Automatic or manual day progression